Luton Table Tennis Club is here to help the growth of table tennis. Join daily sessions for all players, from beginners to advanced.

 PLAY & PRACTICE

 Please check the club notice boards for any changes to this information.
-Five or six tables are usually available for practice sessions for everyone unless league matches have been booked.
+Four or six tables are usually available for practice sessions for everyone unless league matches have been booked.

 Please check the club notice boards for any changes to this information.
 Five or six tables are usually available for practice sessions for everyone unless league matches have been booked.
 The club is generally open at the following times: